thecocolab/crash-course/module 4: intro-ComputeCanada/README.md

 For more details on array jobs and how to configure them, refer to the [Compute Canada Array Job Documentation](https://docs.alliancecan.ca/wiki/Job_arrays).

-Certainly!
-Here’s a revised tutorial with toy examples to illustrate the concept of running multiple array jobs using SLURM and Python.

----

 ### Advanced: Running Multiple Array Jobs with SLURM and Python

 Here, you'll learn how to automate the submission of multiple SLURM array jobs using a Python script.